 Flight routing will be pre-planned with the duty officers and dispatch.
-The AOBS is expected to assist with “See and Avoid” and actively assist with time critical risk assessments and decision making (Crew Resource Management - CRM) as aircrew members.
+The AOBS is expected to assist with “See and Avoid” and actively assist with time critical risk assessments and decision making Crew Resource Management – (CRM) as aircrew members.
 Dispatch will provide observers with airspace de-confliction information.
 Special use airspace including Military Operating Areas (MOA’s) and Military Training Routes (MTR’s) overlie much of the SCOFMP area.
 An understanding of the daily status of this airspace will contribute to the safety of missions.

-AOBS missions must not enter into a Temporary Flight Restrictions (TFR) unless directly authorized by the resource managing the TFR.
+AOBS missions must not enter into a TFR unless directly authorized by the resource managing the TFR.

 Aerial Observers should be aware of their locations at all times and not deviate outside the SCOFMP unit boundary without orders/permissions from both LIFC and neighboring unit.
 Confirmation of communication with neighboring units must be established prior to entering their jurisdiction.